izidro2928/cinecalidad-scraper/README.md

-# yts-movie-scraper
+# cinecalidad-scraper

-This is a simple script to extract movie data from yts.mx movies.
+This is a simple script for scraping movies data from cinecalidad.
-It saves the data into a MYSQL DataBase
+You decide how you want to save the data.
 # Required libraries

 - selenium

 - fake_useragent

-- mysql-connector

-- time

 # If want to automitize you can install